Virtual Bookshelf: Pride Month

 NEH-supported documentary films

 Several NEH-funded documentaries highlight the lives and achievements of LGBTQ+ individuals.
-The recent PBS American Masters film Oliver Sacks: His Own Life explores the life and work of the legendary neurologist and storyteller as he shares intimate details of his battles with drug addiction, homophobia, and a medical establishment that accepted his work only decades after the fact.
+The PBS American Masters film Oliver Sacks: His Own Life explores the life and work of the legendary neurologist and storyteller as he shares intimate details of his battles with drug addiction, homophobia, and a medical establishment that accepted his work only decades after the fact.
 The Unladylike2020 short film series profiles Gladys Bentley, the gender-bending Harlem Renaissance performer and musician.
 The 2018 film Lorraine Hansberry: Sighted Eyes/Feeling Heart, available through PBS American Masters, examines both the groundbreaking work and less well-known personal life of the playwright, activist, and author of Raisin in the Sun, using Hansberry’s personal papers and archives, including home movies and rare photos, as source material.
 A new short NEH-funded documentary Ginsberg’s Karma looks at a transformative phase in poet Allen Ginbserg’s life—his first trip to India in 1962—that would transform him into America’s first hippie.

 Idaho Queered